Science, Technology, and Society

 STS is an interdisciplinary and multidisciplinary program.
 STS students learn to critically analyze the interplay of science and technology with human values and world views, political and economic forces, and cultural and environmental systems.
 To a set of core STS courses promoting such learning, Program majors add structured sets of pertinent disciplinary courses in the humanities, social sciences, natural sciences, and engineering.
-Every STS major completes a capstone project in her or his final year, as an honors thesis or in the senior colloquium.
+Every STS major completes a capstone project in her or his final year, either an Honors Thesis or a Senior Paper.
 The capstone project is an integrative research endeavor incorporating prior STS coursework.
 The Program prepares its majors for successful careers in business, law, medicine, education, engineering, public policy, and public service, for masters-level work in selected humanistic, social scientific, and engineering disciplines, and for doctoral work in STS and related academic areas.

 The program expects undergraduate majors to be able to demonstrate the following learning outcomes.
-These learning outcomes are used in evaluating students and the Program in Science, Technology, and Society.
+These learning outcomes are used in evaluating students and the department's undergraduate program.
+These outcomes are evaluated through course work and by assessing each student's senior paper, a 20-to-30-page research product that uses STS concepts and primary evidence to analyze an STS-relevant question, reach a conclusion, and discuss the limitations and significance of the research.
 Students are expected to demonstrate:

 - knowledge of core concepts, approaches, and issues of the STS field.